dedica/Online-Class-Conditionals/README.md

 */

 /*
-Use ternary operator to print "Stop the car!" if the red light is on.
+If the red light is on, use ternary operator to print "Stop the car!" as a paragraph.
 */